 The Walt Disney Family Museum located in The Presidio of San Francisco tells the story of Walt’s life, from the history of his family before his birth right through to his death and his legacy, so it’s well worth a visit during your trip.
 Learning how he brought to life such famous characters as Mickey Mouse, created animations like Snow White and the Seven Dwarfs and Dumbo, and envisioned such a magical theme park, is fascinating.

 Coit Tower is next on the list (top tip: book online to skip the lift queue) where you’ll get the best aerial views of San Francisco, before grabbing a bite to eat in Chinatown.
 Then, make your way to the famous houses that featured in films and TV, like the house of Mrs Doubtfire, and the buildings used in TV series ‘Party of Five’, before taking a walk down to Crissy Fields, along the beach and to the viewing point of the Golden Gate Bridge for sunset.

 In the evening, enjoy a comedy night at the Punch Line Comedy Club so you can laugh away your final night blues.

-There are several day trips you can take from San Francisco, so if you have longer in the city then why not look up excursions to Napa Valley (to sample some famous Californian wine) or the breathtaking Yosemite National Park.
+There are several day trips you can take from San Francisco, so if you have longer in the city then why not look up excursions to Napa Valley (to sample some famous Californian wine) or two or three days in the breathtaking Yosemite National Park.

 Whether it's the starting point for a longer USA journey or a city break by itself, our friendly Travel Consultants can help you tailor-make the best possible San Francisco trip